 Life is good when it can be shared.

-Mrs. Laura Kline is excited to be a new addition to the Liberty University family.
+Mrs. Laura Kline is the Honors Program Office Manager and is well-loved by the Honors students she serves every day.
 She has worked in the federal government, churches, and Christian schools and colleges.
-Most recently, she worked at the SBC of Virginia in Richmond and recently relocated to Lynchburg.
+Most recently, she worked at the SBC of Virginia in Richmond before relocating to Lynchburg in 2010.

 Laura enjoys reading, shopping, and watching anything on HGTV.
-She is a native of Washington, DC and has lived in Maryland and New York.
+She is a native of Washington, DC and has lived in Maryland and New York as well as Virginia.

 Laura enjoys spending time with her two daughters and two granddaughters.